Trial of Magneto

-X-Men: Trial of Magneto is a comic book storyline, which debuted in August 2021, published by Marvel Comics.
-The limited series spin out of the murder of Scarlet Witch during the Hellfire Gala.
+"X-Men: The Trial of Magneto" is a comic book storyline, which debuted in August 2021, published by Marvel Comics.
+The limited series spins out of the murder of Scarlet Witch during the "Hellfire Gala".

 Publication history

-Trial of Magneto was originally the title of a story arc in Uncanny X-Men (1985), by writer Chris Claremont and artist John Romita Jr., where Magneto was put on trial before the International Court of Justice.
-In May 2021, Marvel announced – with a teaser drawn by Romita Jr. – a limited series titled X-Men: Trial of Magneto by writer Leah Williams and artist Lucas Werneck.
+"Trial of Magneto" was originally the title of a story arc in Uncanny X-Men #200 (1985), by writer Chris Claremont and artist John Romita Jr., where Magneto was put on trial before the International Court of Justice.

+In May 2021, Marvel announced – with a teaser drawn by Romita Jr. – a limited series titled X-Men: The Trial of Magneto by writer Leah Williams and artist Lucas Werneck.
 The limited series is part of the X-Men line Reign of X; it follows the events of the Hellfire Gala where the Scarlet Witch is murdered in X-Factor (vol. 4) #10.
 Williams commented that the intended focus of the series is on Scarlet Witch and rehabilitating "Wanda's image with the rest of the mutants on Krakoa"; Williams stated that "her goal is not to write the next defining Magneto story but to write an 'empathy engine', as a Wanda sympathiser, to authentically tell a story that's going to be about healing and catharsis".

 Williams informed Bleeding Cool that the X-Factor series was canceled when her Magneto/Wanda story arc pitch for X-Factor "became such a popular pitch at Marvel", however, Marvel didn't believe that X-Factor's readership numbers were "big enough for this story" which led to the development of the Trial of Magneto limited series.
 The title of the limited series was a marketing decision.
 Marvel "canceled X-Factor #10 rather than seeing it run as originally planned, with the Trial beginning in X-Factor #15.
 Williams says she only learned about the cancellation of X-Factor when she was writing #9, so as she had to finish the series quickly, squeezing six issues worth of story into those last two issues, calling it 'cramped and rushed'".

-In terms of Marvel comics continuity, Trial of Magneto takes place after the Darkhold event storyline and mostly before the Inferno (2021) event storyline.
+In terms of Marvel comics continuity, The Trial of Magneto takes place after the Darkhold event storyline and mostly before the Inferno (2021) event storyline.
 These storylines were published concurrently; Darkhold was published in 2021 due to delays in comic book distribution in 2020.
-In September 2022, Marvel announced a Scarlet Witch solo series which follows the events of Trial of Magneto; it premiered in January 2023.
+In September 2022, Marvel announced a Scarlet Witch solo series which follows the events of The Trial of Magneto; it premiered in January 2023.